-Thales Luna HSMs come as on premise hardware HSMs, widely known as Luna HSMs and a cloud offering, HSM on Demand Service.
+Thales Luna HSMs comes as on-premise hardware HSMs, widely known as Luna HSMs and Luna Cloud HSMs.

 Oracle TDE provides the infrastructure necessary for implementing encryption.
 It allows you to encrypt sensitive data stored in application table columns (such as credit card numbers.) or application tablespaces.
-Oracle TDE uses the Luna HSMs or HSM on Demand service to secure the master encryption key for the following reasons:
+Oracle TDE uses the Luna HSMs or Luna Cloud HSM to secure the master encryption key for the following reasons: